-Increasingly, people with leukaemia and other blood cancers can benefit from the availability of STC treatments.
-However, all too often those who have undergone SCT will eventually succumb to adverse reactions from the procedure.
-Of those who receive a stem cell transplant from an unrelated donor, fewer than 50% of them will reach the 5-year survival milestone.
+Increasingly, people with leukaemia and other blood cancers can benefit from the availability of stem cell transplant treatments.
+However, all too often those who have undergone stem cell transplants will eventually succumb to adverse reactions from the procedure.
+Of those who receive a stem cell transplant from an unrelated donor, fewer than 50% will reach the five-year survival milestone.

 This much-needed improvement in patient outcomes can only be achieved through research.
 Clinical trials are crucial in forming the evidence base for new approaches to treatment.

 That is why we've invested in a new clinical trials initiative called IMPACT to fast-track the testing of drug and cellular therapies for patients who suffer complications.

 By providing the vital infrastructure that transplant centres need to work together, IMPACT will make it easier and quicker to deliver clinical trials that focus on improving stem cell transplant outcomes.
 As a result of this UK-wide partnership, IMPACT trials will reach a much larger patient population than would be possible at an individual transplant centre.
 There are dedicated IMPACT research nurses in 10 centres, plus a further 12 affiliated centres which also participate in clinical trials.